bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 This feature is intended to simplify code in frameworks that traditionally rely on reflection, and our internal experiments show that it’s working well.
 ### Checks for declaration-site variance

 Kotlin has [declaration-site variance](http://kotlinlang.org/docs/reference/generics.html#declaration-site-variance) from the very beginning, but the correspondent checks have been missing from the compiler for a long time.
-Now they are put in their place: the compiler complains if we declare a type parameter as <strong>in</strong> or <strong>out</strong>, but misuse it in the class body:
+Now they are put in their place: the compiler complains if we declare a type parameter as **in** or **out**, but misuse it in the class body:

 {% raw %}
 <p></p>